-True dat, he is awesome!!!!
-It's not only that he has so much knowledge, but it's like he has a gift of conveying knowledge in a way that's easy to listen to and understand.
+True dat, he is awesome!!!
+It’s not only that he has so much knowledge, but it’s like he has a gift of conveying knowledge in a way that’s easy to listen to and understand.
 Easy going, good sense of humor.
 And he was a former atheist.
 To go from that state to one of immense knowledge and dedication is astounding.
 MashaAllah.

 To my knowledge, no. He’s a Pakistani, Punjabi.
 Grew up in Saudi, maybe even Pak…can’t remember now.
 Moved to New York…was atheist during adolescence/college period.
 Does run a school that teaches Arabic and Quran.